-- Start the engine. - Check for oil, coolant, fuel, air or exhaust leaks. - Tighten or renew leaking connections.
+- Start the engine. - Check for oil, coolant, fuel, air or exhaust leaks - Tighten or renew leaking connections.
 Check the overflow holes which show whether the O-rings between the cylinder liners and crankcase are leaking. - Check whether the drain hole on the coolant pump is blocked.
 If there is a leak, renew the seal in the pump or the complete coolant pump.

-If serious leakage occurs, contact your nearest Scania workshop.
+If serious leakage occurs, contact your nearest workshop.

-Checking and adjusting the valve clearances and unit injector rocker arms
+Checking and adjusting the valve clearance